 The final OM shown here is a reasonable representation of the Pacific halibut population but has some shortcomings.
-For example, the lack of fit to the recent stock distribution (Figure 12) and the high predictions of young fish in Biological Region 2 in 2019 (Figure 13) are of concern.
-The lack of fit to the proportions-at-age in 2019 are balanced by reasonable fits in previous years, and the lack of fit to young ages begins to appear around 2011 (Figure 14).
-Similarly, the lack of fit to the stock distribution in Biological Regions 2 and 3 begins in 2012.
-There are a number of changes to the model and conditioning process that could be made to potentially improve these fits.
+For example, the lack of fit to the 2019 stock distribution in Biological Regions 2 and 3 (Figure 10) and the high predictions of young fish in Biological Region 2 in 2019 (Figure 11).
+The lack of fit to the proportions-at-age in 2019 are balanced by better fits in previous years (not shown).
+There are many changes to the model and conditioning process that could be made to potentially improve these fits.
+For example, movement may be sex-specific, but tagging data are lacking this information.